Carbon Looper – CO2 capturing textiles

 carbon looper apron

-As part of the Planet First program initiated by H&M Foundation together with HKRITA (The Hong Kong Research Institute of Textiles and Apparel), the Carbon Looper project has come up with a method in which cotton textiles can be treated with an amine-containing solution that makes the surface of the fabric capture carbon dioxide from the surrounding air (a process known as adsorption).
+As part of the Planet First program initiated by H&M Foundation together with HKRITA (The Hong Kong Research Institute of Textiles and Apparel), the Carbon Looper project has developed a method that enables cotton textiles to capture and release CO2, actively contributing to decarbonisation.

 Christiane Dolva, Strategy Lead Planet Positive at H&M Foundation, Martin Wall, Executive Chef and Planet Keeper at Fotografiska, Edwin Keh, CEO at HKRITA in front of the hydroponic farming at Fotografiska.